-Follow me as I traverse the murky and often controversial territory of the differences between the many professions working in this field, including but not restricted to counselling, coaching, psychiatry, psychology and psychotherapy.
+Follow me as I traverse the murky and often controversial territory of outlining the differences between the many professions working in this field.
+These include but are not restricted to counselling, coaching, psychiatry, psychology and psychotherapy.

-As a result of the journey within the framework of ‘psychotherapy proper’, we become a Self – not simply thinking, feeling and behaving from archaic information gleaned and given in our early childhood.
+As a result of a journey within the framework of ‘psychotherapy proper’, we become a Self – not simply thinking, feeling and behaving from archaic information gleaned and absorbed in our early childhood.

-While most descriptions of the Self refer to the conscious state of our being, in the context of psychotherapy we refer to the Self as a person who no longer operates from a conscious state without knowing aspects of how their unconscious feeds their every thought, feeling and behaviour.
+While most descriptions of the Self refer to the conscious state of our being, in the context of psychotherapy we refer to the Self as a person who no longer operates from a ‘conscious’ state without knowing aspects of how their ‘unconscious’ feeds their every thought, feeling and behaviour.

 Psychotherapy enables us to discover the thoughts, feelings and behaviours that we have unconsciously absorbed from our families as we grow from infancy to adolescence and often beyond.

 This process begins at a very early stage, when we are, in fact, on autopilot.